Business gas and electricity tariffs

 As such, energy contracts for businesses take a variety of forms in order to meet the range of energy needs that exist among Britain’s companies.
 It’s useful to develop an understanding of your business’s usage requirements in order to secure a business energy tariff that’s best suited to your consumption habits.

 When deciding which business energy tariff is right for your company, certain considerations need to be made, such as:

 There are a number of different business gas and electricity tariffs available for those looking for to switch to a new energy contract, with fixed term deals most common among smaller businesses.

 Fixed term tariffs

 A fixed term tariff is a contract that sets out how much a business will pay for its energy.
-This includes a specific price per unit for the gas or electricity a business uses, as well as a daily standing charge that’s payable irrespective of how much energy a business consumes.
+This includes a specific price per unit for the gas or electricity a business uses, as well as a daily standing charge that’s payable regardless of how much energy a business consumes.
 The cost per unit and standing charge will not change for the duration of the contract, with these deals typically lasting anywhere between one and four years.

 Fixed term tariffs help businesses manage the amount they spend on their gas or electricity, as owners and decision makers know how much they’re paying for the energy they use throughout the duration of their deal.
 A set tariff also protects businesses from expensive out of contract rates.

 If you have a fixed term deal, it’s important to be aware of your contract end dates to avoid being automatically transferred onto more expensive rates when your deal expires.
 Allowing your energy deal to expire without organising a new tariff can result in you paying much more than you need to – but this can be avoided by acting early and switching to a better deal before your existing contract finishes.